About the Global Health Concentration

 Required Courses & Sample Plan of Study

-In addition to the interdisciplinary, 14-credit Gillings MPH Core, students in the Global Health Concentration take eight concentration-specific courses covering topics such as cultural humility, monitoring and evaluation, implementation science and global health ethics.
+In addition to the interdisciplinary, 14-credit Gillings MPH Core, students in the Global Health Concentration take seven concentration-specific courses covering topics such as cultural humility, monitoring and evaluation, program management, and mixed research methods.

 PUBH 711: Critical Issues in Global Health